markdryan/specasm/README.md

 make tests
 ```

 This will create a folder called tests in the unit folder.
-Inside this folder are 3 files that need to be copied to the same directory on your spectrum.
-The unitnext file is a dotn file which needs to be copied to the /dot directory.
-Then make sure you are in the folder containing the test_bad and test_op files and type .unitnext.
+Inside this folder are 3 files that need to be copied to the same directory on your Next.
+Enter the folder and then type ../unitnext from the command line to launch the tests.